 They were originally a Dalcasian sept (family).
 This meant they were one of several important families within the Kingdom of Thomond, which was the area of north Munster that takes in Counties Limerick and Clare and parts of Co Kerry and Tipperary.

-In the 17th and 18th centuries many Irish lords fled to France after their land and property was confiscated by the invading English Protestants.
+In the 17th and 18th centuries, many Irish lords fled to France after their land and property were confiscated by the invading English Protestants.
 Many Ahearnes started a new life in France and had success in the churches, colleges and courts.